unigap/Monero_Network_Analysis/README.md

 [What is Monero?](https://www.getmonero.org/get-started/what-is-monero/)

-It's a open-source cryptocurrency project focused on private and censorship-resistant transactions.
+It's an open-source cryptocurrency project focused on private and censorship-resistant transactions.
 That is because Monero uses various privacy-enhancing technologies to hide information of the blockchain and ensure the anonymity of its users.

 Learn more about Monero: [Moneropedia](https://www.getmonero.org/resources/moneropedia/)